 Gabrielle stopped running and looked around.

-“It doesn’t look like there was an attack,” I said.
+“It doesn’t look like there's an attack,” I said.

 “No,” Gabrielle said, turning her head from left to right, hoping to see some sign of life among the huts.
 “But where is everyone?”